 This chapter contains the detailed information of the screen capture function and memory depth of the oscilloscope.
-You are recommended to read this chapter carefully to understand the storage system of the Smart series oscilloscope.
+You are recommended to read this chapter carefully to understand the storage system of the MDO series oscilloscope.

 - Screen capture function

 - Video recording

-- Memory depth

 - Waveform storage

+- Save settings